janfri/regtest/README.md

 there are temporary or specific values which changes or could change at each run of regtest.
 This could be for example an id of a created record or the version of a used external service or some time-relevant values.
-Sometimes it is useful, to know the actual value of one of these.
+Sometimes it is useful, to know the actual values of some of these.

 In such cases the method ```Regtest.log``` could be handy.
 It writes a line of the given object to a log file which is named with the same name as the calling